tier4/scenario_simulator_v2/docs/design/ZeroMQ.md

   width="300" height="150" frameborder="0" scrolling="no">
 </iframe>

-## Sequence Diagram
+## Sequence diagram

-Traffic simulator has a ZeroMQ client and Sensor simulator has a ZeroMQ server.
+The traffic simulator has a ZeroMQ client and the simple sensor simulator has a ZeroMQ server.
 We use [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf) in order to serialize data.

 ```mermaid